upcoming events

 MEMber-Led discussion groups

-These groups are informally facilitated by passionate society members who have a keen interest in the topics below.
-If you see a group you’d like to join, send an email to the contact person listed to inquire about space.
-If you have an idea for a discussion group you’d like to lead, our only prerequisite is that you are an active member.
+These groups are free to attend, and open to members and non-members alike.
+They are informally facilitated by passionate society members who have a keen interest in the topics below.
+If you see a group you’d like to join, send an email to the contact person listed to inquire about registration.
+If you have an idea for a discussion group you’d like to facilitate, our only prerequisite is that you are an active member.
 Get in touch with us and share your ideas via email at jungsocietyvictoria@gmail.com.

 thE poetry of mary oliver